geekofweek/homeassistant/README.md

 Similar to locks, the Garage door is mostly automated to open / close based on location and after a set amount of time.
 Examples can be found in [location.yaml]( https://github.com/geekofweek/homeassistant/blob/master/automation/location.yaml) and [garage.yaml]( https://github.com/geekofweek/homeassistant/blob/master/automation/garage.yaml)

-ESPhome configuration can be found in [garage_door_relay.yaml](https://github.com/geekofweek/homeassistant/blob/master/esphome/garage_door_relay/garage_door_relay.yaml)
+More detailed information on the ESPhome configuration can be found in [here](https://github.com/geekofweek/homeassistant/tree/master/esphome/garage_door_relay)

 ## <a name="vacuum">Vacuum</a>